kloverde/Win7WeatherGadgetRepairTool/README.md

   This script undoes the changes made to your system by install.bat.
 It also removes the configuration file that this tool creates in your user profile.

-## Thanks

-Do you like this application?
-Want to toss a few bucks my way to say thanks?
-I accept donations at https://paypal.me/KurtisLoVerde/5.
-Thank you for your support!